B1. Number Sense

 A theatre company would like to rent a large room to perform their new play.
 The company's management must determine the price of tickets.
 After discussion, company members suggested that the price be set at $19.75 per ticket.

-Share Appendix 5.2 with students just long enough to given them a sense of the size of the room, but not enough time for them to count, for example, the number of seats per row.
+Share Appendix 5.2 with students just long enough to given them a sense of the size of the room, but not enough time for them to count seats.

 Note: The number of seats in the room is not specified.
-It is important in this situation to focus on the strategies for and concept of estimation and not to pay particular attention to the exact number.
+It is important in this situation to focus on estimating and the strategies that can be used to make an estimation.

 Display Appendix 5.1 on the interactive whiteboard or on a large sheet of paper and present the following problem to students.

 The theatre company would like to rent the room I just showed you to perform their play.
-They are budgeting $22 230 for all expenses related to this performance (for example, hall rental, lighting, sound, program).
+They are budgeting $22 230 for all expenses related to this performance including hall rental, lighting, sound, and program.
 If the company's management accepts the suggestion to set the price of a ticket at $19.75 and if all the tickets are sold, will the company make a profit?
 If so, approximately what will it be?
 If not, how much will the loss be?

 Ensure that students understand the problem by asking them to explain in their own words the situation and the meaning of the terms profit and loss.